yanmn/yanmn.github.io/_pages/about.md

 ## About Me 👋

-I am currently a postdoctoral researcher at the National Research Center for Information Science and Technology ([BNRist](https://www.bnrist.tsinghua.edu.cn/), ([Tsinghua University]( https://www.tsinghua.edu.cn/), working with Associate Researcher ([**Tao Yu**](https://ytrock.com/) and Academician of Chinese Academy of Engineering ([**Qionghai Dai**](https://scholar.google.com/citations?user=CHAajY4AAAAJ&hl=en).
+I am currently a postdoctoral researcher at the National Research Center for Information Science and Technology ([BNRist](https://www.bnrist.tsinghua.edu.cn/)), [Tsinghua University]( https://www.tsinghua.edu.cn/), working with Associate Researcher [**Tao Yu**](https://ytrock.com/) and Academician of Chinese Academy of Engineering [**Qionghai Dai**](https://scholar.google.com/citations?user=CHAajY4AAAAJ&hl=en).

 I received my Ph.D. in Engineering from the spAtial Sensing and Computing Lab ([ASC](https://asc.xmu.edu.cn/)), [Key Laboratory of Multimedia Trusted Perception and Efficient Computing](https://multimedia.xmu.edu.cn/), [National Institute for Data Science in Health and Medicine](https://nidshm.xmu.edu.cn/), [Fujian Key Laboratory of Sensing and Computing for Smart City](https://scsc.xmu.edu.cn/) at [Xiamen University](https://en.xmu.edu.cn/), where I was advised by Associate Prof. [Siqi Shen](https://asc.xmu.edu.cn/t/shensiqi) and Prof. [Cheng Wang](http://chwang.xmu.edu.cn/) starting in 2022.
 I received my M.Eng. in Computer Technology from Huaqiao University in 2022, under the supervision of Prof. [Yewang Chen](https://faculty.hqu.edu.cn/CYW1/en/index.htm).

-I have maintained long-term collaborations with Researcher ([Lan Xu](http://xu-lan.com/) and Associate Prof. ([Yuexin Ma](https://yuexinma.me/) at ShanghaiTech University.
+I have maintained long-term collaborations with Researcher [Lan Xu](http://xu-lan.com/) and Associate Prof. [Yuexin Ma](https://yuexinma.me/) at ShanghaiTech University.
 I have also contributed to research projects and scientific training systems for the Chinese National Climbing Team. 🧗

 My research focuses on the **perception, understanding, and modeling of human motion in complex real-world environments**, with particular interests in: